knime/knime-sdk-setup/README.md

 One important part of your development setup is how dependencies are managed.
 In Eclipse, this is handled using a local [target platform](https://wiki.eclipse.org/PDE/Target_Definitions), which is populated with all the required dependencies.
 A target platform defines a set of plug-ins that can be used as dependencies by projects in your workspace.
 In this case, the specified dependencies may comprise of utility libraries, KNIME Analytics Platform core functionality, or KNIME Extensions.
 Subsequently, the KNIME Extensions specified in the target platform will be available when you start your KNIME Analytics Platform development version.
 Generally, any Eclipse plug-in can be added to the target platform.

 In practice, the target platform is defined using target platform definition files (``.target`` ending), which can be loaded by Eclipse in order to populate the target platform.
 These files specify a list of dependencies and Eclipse configuration settings.
-This repository contains several such files (located in ``org.knime.sdk.setup``) that specify different sets of plug-ins for the target platform:
+This repository contains several such files (located in ``org.knime.sdk.setup``) that specify different sets of plug-ins for the target platform.
+You may use either of the following target platform definition files.

 * ``KNIME-AP.target``: contains the minimal required plug-ins for a KNIME Analytics Platform installation
 * ``KNIME-AP-complete.target``: contains all KNIME Extensions without Community Contributions
-* ``KNIME-AP-complete-internal.target``: internal, can be ignored
-* ``KNIME-AP-internal.target``: internal, can be ignored

 __Note:__ If you want to add or remove extensions from your used platform definition file (e.g. adding Community Contributions), please see the ``Adding Extensions to the Target Definition`` section below.